Statement by the Chairman on Corporate Governance

-The audit committee comprises Mike Read (chairman) and Emma Shaw.
-The committee meets as necessary to monitor the Group’s internal control systems and major accounting and audit related issues.
+The audit committee comprises Alex Hambro (chairman) and Emma Shaw.
+The committee meets as necessary (but at least twice per year) to monitor the Group’s internal control systems and major accounting and audit related issues.
 There are plans to evolve the Company’s governance structure so that the audit committee has an independent chair who is a professionally qualified accountant or equivalent.

-The remuneration and nomination committee is chaired by Emma Shaw.
+The remuneration and nomination committee is chaired by Emma Shaw and consists of her and Alex Hambro.
 It is responsible for determining the contract terms, remuneration and other benefits for executive directors, including performance-related bonus and share option schemes.
 The remuneration of non-executive directors is agreed by the board as a whole and is done in conjunction with external advisors.
 It also considers matters of nomination and succession.
 The Company continues to review the need for further committees.

 The Board values the views of its shareholders.
-Whilst not required under BVI law, the company holds Annual General Meetings which are used to communicate with all investors, and they are encouraged to participate.
+The company holds Annual General Meetings which are used to communicate with all investors, and they are encouraged to participate.
 The directors are available to answer questions.
 Separate resolutions are proposed on each issue so that they can be given proper consideration and there is a formal resolution to approve the Annual Report.
 Shareholders can also contact the Company Secretary or the Chairman via the Company’s website.